 Part of our Barbados Destination Guide includes the Restaurant Guide with an expanded list of fine dining establishments on the island.

 What to Do

 When ranking the most beautiful islands in the Caribbean, Barbados is always among the top.
 Take your pick of intoxicating sugar sand beaches and pristine blue waters across the island, while deep caverns and lush forests populated by monkeys await on the interior.
 The diverse landscapes provide the perfect setting for a number of pleasant diversions and activities.
 The beaches along the west and south coasts are normally calm and tranquil for those looking for some secluded comfort, while the world’s top surfers head to Bathsheba Beach on the east coast.

 Venture further out and you can explore a handful of thrilling dive wrecks and vibrant reefs in pristine conditions, or simply opt for a round of championship golf at one half a dozen courses.
-Barbados is steeped in tales of piracy and English colonialism, and its capital city of Bridgetown is renowned for its marvelous architecture that has earned it the distinction as a UNESCO World Heritage Site.
+Barbados is steeped in tales of piracy and English colonialism, and its capital city of Bridgetown is renowned for the marvelous architecture that has earned it the distinction as a UNESCO World Heritage Site.
 Lined with shops, sights and cafes, the streets are abuzz with local culture and vivid life.

 What to Pack